This feature is well established and works across many devices and browser versions. It’s been available across browsers since September 2015.

 ease-in-outEqual to cubic-bezier(0.42, 0, 0.58, 1.0), with the animating properties slowly transitioning, speeding up, and then slowing down again.

-jump-endDenotes a right-continuous function, so that the last jump happens when the animation ends;
+jump-endDenotes a right-continuous function, so that the last jump happens when the animation ends.
+This is the default.

-jump-noneThere is no jump on either end.
-Instead, holding at both the 0% mark and the 100% mark, each for 1/n of the duration.
+jump-noneThere is no jump on either end, effectively removing a step during the interpolation iteration.
+Instead, it holds at both the 0% mark and the 100% mark, each for 1/n of the duration.

 jump-bothIncludes pauses at both the 0% and 100% marks, effectively adding a step during the animation iteration.